-The Company is party to the Management Agreement, which provides for an initial term through September 24, 2017, and which will be renewed automatically each year thereafter for an additional one-year period, subject to certain termination rights.
+The Company is party to the Management Agreement, which provided for an initial term through September 24, 2017, and has been, and will continue to be, renewed automatically each year thereafter for an additional one-year period, subject to certain termination rights.
 The Company is externally managed and advised by the Manager.
 Pursuant to the terms of the Management Agreement, the Manager provides the Company with its management team, including its officers, and appropriate support personnel.
 The Company does not have any employees.
 The Manager is responsible for the day-to-day operations of the Company.

 The Manager receives an annual management fee in an amount equal to 1.50% per annum of shareholders' equity (as defined in the Management Agreement) as of the end of each fiscal quarter (before deductions for any management fee with respect to such fiscal period).
 The management fee is payable quarterly in arrears.
-For the three month periods ended June 30, 2017 and 2016, the total management fee incurred was \$0.7 million and \$0.5 million, respectively.
-For the six month periods ended June 30, 2017 and 2016, the total management fee incurred was \$1.2 million and \$1.1 million.
+For the three month periods ended September 30, 2017 and 2016, the total management fee incurred was \$0.7 million and \$0.5 million, respectively.
+For the nine month periods ended September 30, 2017 and 2016, the total management fee incurred was \$2.0 million and \$1.6 million.